isomerpages/nparks-biodiversity/pages/SG60 Biodiversity Calendar.md

 description: ""
 ---
 <p>The Biodiversity Roundtable has published a list of upcoming biodiversity
-activities offered by nature groups which are open to public.</p>
+activities offered by nature groups which are open to public.
+All are welcome!</p>
 <p><strong>Join us to celebrate and conserve our local biodiversity together!</strong>
 </p>
 <p>View the calendar <a href="https://go.gov.sg/sg60biodiversitycalendar-doc" rel="noopener nofollow" target="_blank">here</a>!</p>